apache/pulsar/site2/docs/develop-binary-protocol.md

 **Important**

 This page is deprecated and not updated anymore.
-For the latest and complete information about Pulsar binary protocol specification, see [Pulsar admin doc](developing-binary-protocol.md).
+For the latest and complete information, see [Pulsar binary protocol specification](developing-binary-protocol.md).

 :::